kxytim/DLVM_for_process_monitoring/README.md

 Corresponding author: Prof. Zhiqiang Ge (Google Scholar: https://scholar.google.com/citations?user=g_EMkuMAAAAJ&hl=zh-CN)

-**If you use this code in your work, please cite the above paper.
+**If the paper or the code is helpful to your work, please cite the above paper.
 Thank you!**

 @author: Xiangyin Kong